Fees don’t apply to games played while you’re an ECF member?

 |<================ free grading period =======================>|

-Under Rolling Membership, Introduced in 2023, you are called a ‘member’ for 12 months from when you join/renew (actually 12 months from from the beginning of the month in which you join/renew) which can now generally span more than one playing season.
-ECF regarded this as fairer because it allowed players to get “a full year membership”, though that was already the case for grading purposes (just not for ‘benefits’ such as discounts on goods from partnering sites, so was business value the driver of change?).
-However, ECF considered it inconvenient to shift the grading period in line with the new period of membership – so they stayed with the traditional system of free grading of all games played in the season of joining/renew!
+Under Rolling Membership, started in 2023, you are labelled as a member for 12 months from the beginning of the month in which you pay to join/renew, which can now generally span parts of two playing seasons.
+However, ECF considered it inconvenient to shift the grading period in line with this new period of membership – so they stayed with the traditional system of free grading of all games played in the season of joining/renew!

 |<======= playing season 1 ======>||<======= playing season 2 =======>|